 Sub-Element Infrastructure Requirements Open Space, Parks and Recreation Enhancement and extension of Rathmichael Woods as a Gateway/District Park.
-New Active Park at Old Companyold.
 New Active Park at Old Connaught A range of other Strategic Open Spaces New Village Green's at both Old Connaught and Rathmichael Civic spaces/village centres.
 Provision of greenways network and linear green connecting spaces